 The Louvre is the world's largest museum.
 It has 403 rooms, exhibiting treasures spanning the world and 5000 years.
-Mona Lisa is the museum's most famous painting.
+Mona Lisa is the museum's most famous painting, but they are many masterpieces of the same quality and less visitors around them.
 Select a few departments and enjoy the Louvre.
-The Louvre was also the palace of the Kings of France, a very important place in the history of the country.
-Paris monuments.
+Don't try to visit all rooms.
+The Louvre was originally the palace of the Kings of France.
+It played therefore an important role throughout the history of the country.
 Paris museums.

-The Louvre Museum on the right bank of the river in Paris is both a beautiful French royal palace and the world's most visited museum with 8.7 million visitors in 2015.
+The Louvre Museum on the right bank of the Seine river is both a beautiful French royal palace and the world's most visited museum with 8.7 million visitors in 2015.
 The Louvre Museum is also the world's largest museum.
 Nearly 35,000 objects from prehistory to the 21st century are exhibited over an area of 60,600 square metres (652,300 square feet).

 The Louvre Museum also displays world class collections of in particular Egyptian, Greek, Roman and Islamic Arts.

 The Louvre is extremely large.
 A Louvre guided tour is therefore practical to get quickly to the museum top masterpieces.
 If you want to visit the Museum on your own, use the Louvre interactive map to prepare your visit.